zagovorichev/laravel-languages/README.md

 And as a result you will have `http://www.example.en/post/234 => http://en.example.com/post/234 => http://es.example.com/post/234`

+> :warning: **Notice**: Please, use only DomainMap or Domain modes, otherwise the behaviour will be unpredictable.

 #### Path
 Similar to domains, you can provide regular expression: